risk-first/website/Purpose-Development-Team.md

 All of these definitions are problematic!
 Are we missing something?

 So, above I’ve given several cases of contradictory tensions within development.
 You can probably think of some more.
-In all of these, we are forced to use our common sense to try and steer a path between unreasonable extremes - a “virtue between the vices” as the [Greeks](tbd) termed it.
+In all of these, we are forced to use our common sense to try and steer a path between unreasonable extremes - a “virtue between the vices” as Aristotle termed it:

+> "In ancient Greek philosophy, especially that of Aristotle, the golden mean or golden middle way is the desirable middle between two extremes, one of excess and the other of deficiency." - [Golden Mean, _Wikipedia_](https://en.wikipedia.org/wiki/Golden_mean(philosophy)

 But could there be a “general theory” somehow that avoids these contradictions?
 What would it look like?
 I am going to suggest one here:

-> "The purpose of the development team is to improve the balance of risk for the business as much as possible."
+> "The purpose of the development team is to improve the balance of risk for the business goal as much as possible."

 Now clearly, the troublesome clause in this statement is “balance of risk”.
 So, before we apply this razor to the cases above, let’s cover that concept in some detail, by exploring three toy examples: the roulette table, buying stocks, and cycling to work.

 ## Example 1: The Roulette Table